Generic name: dexmethylphenidate [ dex-METH-il-FEN-i-date ]

 What is dexmethylphenidate?

-Dexmethylphenidate is used to treat attention deficit hyperactivity disorder (ADHD).
+Dexmethylphenidate is a stimulant that is used to treat attention deficit hyperactivity disorder (ADHD).

 Dexmethylphenidate may also be used for purposes not listed in this medication guide.